Blog-Reference and Blog-Reference

 Bm≡T−G budget surplus/deficit Bm, government sector,

-* For details see ‘MMT and the magical profit disappearance’ and cross-references MMT
+#1 For more details see ‘MMT and the magical profit disappearance’ and cross-references MMT

 Related 'MMT is NOT an alternative to neoliberalism' and 'Cryptoeconomics ― the best of Bill Mitchell’s spam folder' and 'What is so great about cargo cult science? or, How economists learned to stop worrying about failure'.